andrelandgraf/react-plain-datalist-input/README.md

 ## Feedback

-Feel free to get inspired and more importantly please provide [your feedback](https://github.com/andrelandgraf/plain-react-datalist-input/issues) on structure and style.
+Feel free to get inspired and more importantly please provide [your feedback](https://github.com/andrelandgraf/react-plain-datalist-input/issues) on structure and style.

 ## Installation

 ### Installation via npm

 ```
-npm install plain-react-datalist-input --save
+npm install react-plain-datalist-input --save
 ```

 ### Basic Usage

 ```
-import DataListInput from 'plain-react-datalist-input';
+import DataListInput from 'react-plain-datalist-input';

 /**
  * OPTIONAL, this packages comes with a simple default label matching function